Alisa Sheinkman

 Probabilistic inference in Bayesian neural networks, A. S., PhD dissertation, 2025.

 SMRS: advocating a unified reporting standard for surrogate models in the artificial intelligence era, E. Semenova, A. S., T. J. Hitge, S.M.
-Hall, J. Cockayne, arXiv:2502.06753, 2025.
+Hall, J. Cockayne, NeurIPS, 2025 (accepted, to appear).

 Variational Bayesian Bow tie Neural Networks with Shrinkage, A. S., S. Wade, arXiv:2411.11132, 2024.
 Corresponding code.